Real-Time Detection of Unmodelled Gravitational-Wave Transients Using Convolutional Neural Networks: Introduction

-To fully explore the new GW window we need to be able to detect signals from the widest possible variety of sources.
-Many potential sources are governed by physics which is either unknown (\eg~the neutron star equation of state) and/or computationally intractable (\eg~the modelling of core-collapse supernovae \cite{core_collapse} and accretion-disk instabilities \cite{disk_instab}); their transient signals are commonly known as gravitational wave bursts (GWBs).
-While the unknown physics governing GWBs makes the study of such signals exciting, it also poses a challenge: CNNs demonstrated to date are only capable of detecting signals with a precisely defined signal model, compact binary coalescences.
+Recent work by a number of authors \cite{george_deep_2017, gabbard_matching_2018, bresten_detection_2019, wang_gravitational_2019} has shown that a fundamentally different approach using CNNs has the potential to analyse detector data for GW signals in real time ($\sim$1\,s latency) using a single dedicated GPU.
+However, most CNNs demonstrated to date require a specific signal model for training (\textit{e.g.} an analytic signal model for binary mergers \cite{george_deep_2017, george_deep_2017-1,gabbard_matching_2018, bresten_detection_2019, wang_gravitational_2019, schmitt_gravitational_2019, gebhard_convolutional_2019, luo_extraction_2019, fan_applying_2019, chatterjee_extraction_2021, deighan_genetic-algorithm-optimized_2021,Huerta2021,HuertaSpining2021,Wei2021}, or catalogs of numerically computed signals for core-collapse supernovae \cite{PhysRevD.102.043022,iess2020corecollapse,PhysRevD.98.122002,PhysRevD.103.063011}), and are therefore only capable of detecting signals matching that model.
+Many potential sources are governed by physics which is either unknown (\textit{e.g.}~the neutron star equation of state \cite{Steiner:2014pda,BNS_NSradii}) and/or computationally intractable (\textit{e.g.}~the modelling of accretion-disk instabilities \cite{disk_instab,van_Putten_2008,PhysRevD.83.044046}); their transient signals are commonly known as gravitational wave bursts (GWBs).
+While the unknown physics governing GWBs makes the study of such signals exciting, it also poses a challenge: To fully explore the new GW window we need to be able to detect signals from the widest possible variety of sources without relying on precise models for training.

 We address this challenge by proposing a novel CNN architecture that analyses not only the detector strain data directly but also the cross-correlation timeseries between detectors.
-By training the CNN with `featureless' (randomised) signals, we are able to construct a neural network that detects coherence between detectors rather than specific signal shapes in individual detectors.
-We test the trained CNN with real data from the LIGO-Virgo network and show that it is capable of detecting a variety of simulated GWB signal morphologies without being specifically trained for them, at sensitivities close to that of standard GWB searches, but at much lower latency and a tiny fraction of the computational cost.
+By training the CNN with `featureless' randomised signals, we are able to construct a neural network that detects coherence (amplitude and phase consistency) between detectors rather than specific signal shapes in individual detectors.
+We test our resulting analysis pipeline, which we name \textsc{MLy} (``Emily''), using real data from the LIGO-Virgo network and show that it is capable of detecting a variety of simulated GWB signal morphologies without being specifically trained for them, at sensitivities close to that of standard GWB searches, but at much lower latency and a tiny fraction of the computational cost.